 +Communication and language

-■ Understanding - Taking part in group discussions
+■ Understanding - Taking part in group discussions and role play

 ■ Speaking - Talking about experiences, learning new words, asking and answering questions